 We do not expect any significant changes in Japan P&I's conservative approach to investment.
 It is working to enhance asset management and internal risk management to ramp up investment returns and is raising its investment allocation to fixed-income and equity investment trusts.
 Nevertheless, we do not expect substantial growth of these investments.
-In addition, its investment portfolio continues to be made up of mostly fixed-income instruments, such as U.S. Treasury bonds and Japanese and foreign public and corporate bonds mostly rated 'A' or higher.
+In addition, its investment portfolio continues to be made up of mostly fixed-income instruments, such as U.S. Treasury bonds and Japanese and foreign public and corporate bonds that are generally rated 'A' or higher.

 We believe Japan P&I is likely to continue to take adequate measures to control risks, such as premium rate hikes and selective contract conclusions.
 Another supporting factor is that it is a member of the Pooling Agreement of the International Group of P&I Clubs, which gives it access to the group's reinsurance program.
 Also, it can collect more additional premiums than scheduled by making supplementary calls from members.
-As part of its effort to enhance risk management, the association has considered starting to monitor its overall risks on an economic value basis and prepare an own risk and solvency assessment (ORSA) report, taking into account changing regulations in Japan and overseas.
+As part of its effort to enhance risk management, the association has considered starting to monitor its overall risks on an economic value basis and prepare an own risk and solvency assessment (ORSA) report, in consideration of changing regulations in Japan and elsewhere.

 We assess Japan P&I's funding structure as neutral.
-It does not own debt.
-In our base case scenario, we assume Japan P&I will refrain from financing any new debt.
+It does not have any debt on its books, and under our base case scenario, we assume it will continue to refrain from issuing any debt.